 Choosing a Small Batch Manufacturer for Your Fashion Brand

 It can be daunting for emerging designers and startup fashion brands to decide how many pieces they want to produce.
-Because no matter how confident you are in your designs, it’s difficult to predict which styles are going to be popular and which ones you’ll need to order more of.
-While producing large scales of each product is a viable option for saving on price per unit, it’s not the most feasible approach for small businesses just starting out in the fashion industry.
+Because no matter how confident you are in your designs, it’s difficult to predict which styles will be popular and which ones you’ll need to order more of.
+While producing large scales of each product is a viable option for saving on price per unit, it’s not the most feasible approach for small businesses just starting in the fashion industry.

 Large vs. Small Batch Manufacturers

-Large scale manufacturers often require big MOQs (minimum order quantities) for two reasons: It’s more profitable for them to produce larger quantities, and they are accustomed to working with major retailers that order thousands of units for their production runs.
+Large scale manufacturers often require big MOQs (minimum order quantities) for two reasons: It’s more profitable for them to produce larger quantities.
+They are accustomed to working with major retailers that order thousands of units for their production runs.
 If a larger manufacturer is willing to give you a lower MOQ, they will likely charge you a higher rate per unit than if you ordered a larger quantity.
-But if you’re pressured into having a higher MOQ than desired, you’re risking a financial loss if you are unable to sell your extra inventory.
+But if you’re pressured into having a higher MOQ than desired, you’re risking a financial loss if you cannot sell your extra inventory.

 Though it’s easy to cave in and go with a larger MOQ, consider this first: You’re probably uneasy about investing in larger order quantities because you aren’t sure if you could sell that much inventory.
-This isn’t an unreasonable thought as it’s better to be conservative with your first round of orders.
-If you end up with excess inventory as a result of ordering too many pieces, you may wind up selling these styles at half-price just to get rid of them.
+It’s always better to be conservative with your first round of orders.
+Excess inventory resulting from ordering too many pieces makes things awkward.
+You may end up selling these half-price to offload them.
 Accepting a lower sales price can end up reducing your gross revenue.

-Perhaps the greatest benefit of the small batch manufacturer are their low MOQs.
+Perhaps the greatestbenefit of the small batch manufacturer is their low MOQs.
 Small batch commonly offers order minimums of 30-500 units, a realistic quantity for small fashion brands and designers.
-Working with a producer that gives you access to garments as they are being made allows you to quickly identify and fix errors so that an entire batch doesn’t come out wrong.
-You can avoid the panic of receiving a large quantity of products with faulty construction and maintain a smooth and accurate production process.
+Working with a producer that gives you access to garments during production allows you to quickly identify and fix errors so that an entire batch doesn’t come out wrong.
+You can avoid the panic of receiving many products with faulty construction and maintain a smooth and accurate production process.

 Product Quality and Environmental Impact